10 Effective and Easy Ways to Speed up a WordPress Site

 Every instance in which another blog or website links to your website, you will receive a notification, which subsequently updates the database for that particular post, ultimately serving to clutter your server’s resources.

 If you do not wish for this, then Trackbacks and Pingbacks can be disabled from the WordPress Discussion Settings.
 Once logged into the WordPress Dashboard, proceed to Settings → Discussion, and then uncheck the first two checkboxes as demonstrated in the image below.

 9. Split Comments & Long Posts Into Pages

-WordPress has incorporated the feature of break comments to fix this.
-Go to your Settings → Discussion and check the checkbox ‘break comments into pages’.
+WordPress has helpfully incorporated a feature entitled ‘break comments’ to fix this.
+Simply go to your Settings → Discussion admin page and check the checkbox entitled ‘break comments into pages’.

 Break Comments Into Pages

-Just add the following code wherever you want to split the page.
-Ensure that you add this code line in Text mode rather Visual mode.
+Simply add the following code snippet at whichever point you desire a page split.
+Please ensure that you add this code line in the Text mode rather the Visual mode.

-Any content added below <!–nextpage–>, will appear in next page of the post, and at end of the page, you’ll see pagination links as shown below.
+All content added below < !–nextpage–>, will appear in next page of the post, and at the end of the page, you will see pagination links as demonstrated below.